-- The identification of strengths, opportunities, and challenges and the results from visioning exercises from the first two LPC meetings and the first public workshop will help refine the vision statement originally presented in the community's DRI/NYF application. - Based on LPC and public feedback and the findings from the downtown profile and assessment, goals supporting the vision statement and corresponding strategies will be developed following the visioning activities. - The refined vision, goals, and strategies should be presented and discussed at LPC Meeting #3. - Minor adjustments to the strategies may be made during the project development phase of the process to better reflect the proposed projects.
+- The identification of strengths, opportunities, and challenges and the results from visioning exercises from the first LPC meeting and the first public workshop will help refine the vision statement originally presented in the community's DRI/NYF application. - At LPC Meeting #2, the LPC should consider feedback from early public engagement events and establish a draft vision and goals for downtown. - The refined vision, goals, and strategies should be presented and discussed at LPC Meeting #3.
+Corresponding revitalization strategies supporting the vision and goals should also be discussed. - Minor adjustments to the strategies may be made during the project development phase of the process to better reflect the proposed projects.

-The community's vision, goals, and strategies play an important role in guiding project identification, development, and evaluation.
-Therefore, each community's vision, goals, and strategies should be near-final by LPC Meeting #3, which is when the planning process pivots to focus on project development and evaluation.
+The community's vision, goals, and revitalization strategies play an important role in guiding project identification, development, and evaluation.
+Therefore, each community's vision and goals should be near-final by LPC Meeting #2, in advance of the official launch of the Open Call for Projects.
+The vision and goals should be finalized, and the revitalization strategies should be near-final by LPC Meeting #3, which is when the planning process pivots to focus on project development and evaluation.

 As previously noted, the vision, goals, and revitalization strategies are intended to reflect each community's unique local conditions and provide a strong framework for long-term revitalization.
-Specifically, the vision, goals, and strategies should directly respond to the needs, opportunities, and challenges synthesized in the downtown profile and assessment and provide the evaluative framework for assessing proposed projects under consideration for DRI/ NYF funding.
+Specifically, the vision, goals, and strategies should directly respond to the key findings and observations synthesized in the downtown profile and assessment and provide the evaluative framework for assessing proposed projects under consideration for DRI/ NYF funding.